KILTprotocol/kilt-did-driver/docs/did-spec/spec.md

 - `did -> addServiceEndpoint(serviceEndpoint)`
 - `did -> removeServiceEndpoint(serviceId)`

-As the KILT blockchain supports batching of calls, it is possible to batch multiple of these extrinsics together and update multiple fields of a full DID in a single transaction.
+As the KILT blockchain supports batching of calls, it is possible to batch multiple of these extrinsics together and update multiple fields of a full DID in a single batch transaction.

 The extrinsic or the batch thereof must be SCALE-encoded and signed using the authentication key of the DID being updated that is valid at the moment each transaction is evaluated.